-Indicate by check mark if the registrant is a well-known seasoned issuer, as d efined in Rule 405 of the Securities Act.
-Yes 🗵 No  J Indicate by check mark if the registrant is not required to file reports pursuan Act.
-Yes □ No ⊠ t to Section 13 or Section 15(d) of the Exchange Indicate by check mark whether the registrant (1) has filed all reports require Exchange Act of 1934 during the preceding 12 months (or such shorter period that (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 N t the registrant was required to file such reports), and Indicate by check mark whether the registrant has submitted electronically exto Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 required to submit such files).
-Yes ⊠ No □ t Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 contained herein, and will not be contained, to the best of registrant's knowledge, by reference in Part III of this Form 10-K or any amendment to this Form 10-K. in definitive proxy or information statements incorporated Indicate by check mark whether the registrant is a large accelerated filer, an a reporting company.
-See the definitions of "large accelerated filer," "accelerated fi Exchange Act. e Large accelerated filer 🗵 Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square
+Indicate by check mark if the registrant is a well-known seasoned issuer, as define ed in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to $S$ Act.
+Yes $\square$ No $\boxtimes$ Section 13 or Section 15(d) of the Exchange Indicate by check mark whether the registrant (1) has filed all reports required to Exchange Act of 1934 during the preceding 12 months (or such shorter period that the (2) has been subject to such filing requirements for the past 90 days.
+Yes No [ registrant was required to file such reports), and Indicate by check mark whether the registrant has submitted electronically every to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 morequired to submit such files).
+Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of I contained herein, and will not be contained, to the best of registrant's knowledge, in do by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □ Indicate by check mark whether the registrant is a large accelerated filer, an accel reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," Exchange Act.
+Large accelerated filer 区 Accelerated filer Non-accelerated filer Smaller reporting company ☐ Emerging growth company ☐ If an emerging growth company, indicate by check mark if the registrant has elec ted not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\square$